-Leading health education Dr Aric Sigman lectures to schools, medical schools and to NHS doctors about managing screen time and preventing screen dependancy.
+Leading health education consultant Dr Aric Sigman lectures to schools, medical schools and to NHS doctors about managing screen time and preventing screen dependancy.

 Here he answers our questions on managing screen time in young children.